 Jewish History and Civilization

 CORE-UA 514 Offered every semester.
-Fleming, Jassen, Schiffman, Smith.
+Fleming, Jassen, Schiffman.
 4 points.

 See description under Foundations of Contemporary Culture in this Bulletin.